westerndigitalcorporation/zonedstorage.io/docs/linux/sched.md

 # Write Ordering Control

-Historically, the Linux&reg; kernel block I/O stack (i.e., the block layer and the SCSI layer) has never guaranteed the exact execution order of block I/O requests.
-The exact execution order of block I/O requests cannot be guaranteed due to the asynchronous nature of the execution in the kernel of block I/O requests and the necessity of a fine-granularity lock model for the device request queue (to minimize lock-contention overhead when multiple contexts issue I/O requests to a block device at the same time).
+Historically, the Linux&reg; kernel block I/O stack (i.e., the block layer and the SCSI layer) have never guaranteed the exact execution order of block I/O requests.
+The exact processing order of block I/O requests cannot be guaranteed due to the asynchronous nature of the execution in the kernel of block I/O requests and the necessity of a fine-granularity locking model for the device request queue,  to minimize lock-contention overhead when multiple contexts simultaneously issue I/O requests to a block device.

-A direct result of this design is the inability to give guarantees to a well- behaving ZBD-compliant application that write commands for a zone will be delivered in increasing LBA order (matching the zone sequential write constraint).
+A direct result of this design is the inability to give guarantees to a well- behaving zoned block device compliant application that write commands for a zone will be delivered sequentially in increasing LBA order (matching the zone sequential write constraint).

-To address this problem, the kernel ZBD support adds *zone write locking* to ensure that write requests are processed in order per zone.
+To address this problem, the kernel zoned block device support implements either *zone write locking*  or *zone write plugging* to ensure that write requests are processed sequentially per zone.

 ## Zone Write Locking